Is GEDmatch safe? Genetic privacy under scrutiny

 Detective Michael Fields, who applied for a warrant and received it, said that he would welcome access to Ancestry database (15 million people) and 23andMe database (10 million people).

 Leader of DNA testing market, 23andMe, issued a statement in which they accused GEDmatch of failing to protect genetic privacy, essentially stating that GEDmatch is unsafe.
 After court’s decision, GEDmatch opened the access in 24 hours and reportedly did not challenge the warrant.
 That ruling could be extrapolated as a precedent in eventual cases involving other databases.
 23andMe promised resistance to possible requests from law enforcement agencies:

 In contrast, if we had received a warrant, we would use every legal remedy possible.

 It’s worth noting that the warrant already affected part of 23andMe customers – those who uploaded their data to GEDmatch on their own.

 The difference between GEDmatch and Ancestry/23andMe leaves possibility that the warrant is only an exception.
-In the end, more warrants will probably spark negative reaction of the public, scare off customers from GEDmatch/other, and in a consequence limit capabilities of the law enforcement.
+In the end, more warrants will probably spark negative reaction of the public, scare off customers from GEDmatch and other genetic analysis platforms, and in a consequence limit capabilities of the law enforcement.